temisAP/PBL_paneles/README.md

 SADA mechanism

       43: 431, 432, 433, 434 and 435
-      431: Motor (with its encoder)
+      431: Motor (with its encoder), gear and support
-      432: Gearbox
+      432: Output axis, gear and retaining rings
       433: Case
       434: T-shaped adapter
       435: Bolts & nuts
-      434: Opcion SADA centro

 Hinge joints